China wants to dominate the 'near space' battlefield. Balloons are a key asset – KION546

 In addition to developing high-tech vessels such as solar-powered drones and hypersonic vehicles, China is also reviving a decades-old technology to utilize this area of the atmosphere — lighter-than-air vehicles.
 They include stratospheric airships and high-altitude balloons — similar to the one identified over the continental United States and shot down on Saturday.

-China maintains the balloon is a civilian research airship, despite claims by US officials that the device was used for surveillance.
+China maintains the balloon is a civilian research airship, despite claims by US officials that the device was part of an extensive Chinese surveillance program.

 While questions remain about that incident, an examination of Chinese state media reports and scientific papers reveal the country’s growing interest in these lighter-than-air vehicles, which Chinese military experts have touted for use toward a wide range of purposes, from communication relay, reconnaissance and surveillance to electronic countermeasures.